 3. Instruction on a Budget

-Purchasing riding lessons on a tight budget is doable.
-Look for riding schools in your area that have reasonable fees for group lessons or someone who can share the costs by joining on their horse.
+Find an affordable coach or instructor on a tight budget is doable.
+Look for riding schools in your area that have reasonable fees for group up with friends to split the cost of lessons.
 Fees may be negotiated with some instructors, particularly if you commit to a longer duration.

 Often, instructors and/or trainers will offer to watch a video of you riding and give feedback, rather than attending and charging for the full 30-45 mins.